Tara Devi (singer)

-Dol Kumari Karki (15 January 1946 – 23 January 2006), professionally known as Tara Devi was a Nepalese singer.
+Tara Devi Shrestha (15 January 1946 – 23 January 2006), professionally known as Tara Devi was a Nepalese singer.
 She is known as the "Nightingale of Nepal", having recorded over 4,000 songs during her lifetime.
 Much of her music revolved around the themes of patriotism and love.

 Early life

-She was born in 1946, in the neighborhood of Indra Chowk in Kathmandu, Nepal to Krishna Bahadur Karki and Radha Devi Karki.
+Tara Devi was born in 1946, in the neighborhood of Indra Chowk in Kathmandu, Nepal to Krishna Bahadur Karki and Radha Devi Karki.
 Tara Devi started professionally singing at age seven and went on to record 4000 songs in her 40 year singing career.
 When she was 5 years old, she went to Radio Nepal and got the opportunity to sing.
 Her singing was so soulful that everyone in the crowd was extremely impressed.
 She was primarily involved in singing for children's programs at Radio Nepal.
 She was able to pursue her musical career along with her studies.
 She completed her Bachelors in Music.